Erik Gjems-Onstad: Gjems-Onstad and Africa

 Gjems-Onstad travelled extensively in Africa.
-He toured Angola for a week in 1973, and was in Guinea-Bissau in 1974.
+He toured Portuguese Angola for a week in 1973, and was in Portuguese Guinea in 1974.
 He later claimed that blacks and whites had lived peacefully together in these countries when he had visited them before their decolonisation—after which he considered the conditions to be grim—and that the standard of living among blacks had been higher there than in many other places in Africa.
 He came to regard it as a life's mission to work for Africa, and believed that the Norwegian government's policy in Africa contributed to destroy the continent through supporting "wars of liberation" and failed foreign aid.
 He maintained that his prime concern was to warn against the entrenchment of socialism and communism in Africa.

 He also travelled extensively throughout South Africa, and said that conditions for blacks were better there than in other African countries.
 He was introduced to a South African official visiting Norway in 1974 by Anders Lange, and visited the country himself in 1975 after being invited by the South African Department of Information.
 He met with figures including Connie Mulder, and following Lange's death he considered himself as the continuation of Lange's legacy with regards to the country.
 He supported the South African policy since the 1970s of gradually dismantling the apartheid system, which included the granting of independence to tribal homelands.
 He was in the country in April 1976 for a conference that was to prepare the establishment of Transkei.
 He later considered the homelands to be true democratic states governed by the rule of law, which he considered that many other African states were not.
 Gjems-Onstad strongly opposed the African National Congress and the Norwegian government's support of the group, as he believed their agenda would lead to civil war and a government led by revolutionary socialists—as had happened in other African countries.
 He later pointed to the development in former Rhodesia, Robert Mugabe's Zimbabwe.
 He arranged several study trips to South Africa, and was part of a group of eight Norwegians who toured the country in 1987 and issued an "apology" to the South African government for the Norwegian government's policy towards the country.